abbbi/virtnbdbackup/docker/README.md

 oriented OSes, etc.)

-This image includes 'virtnbdbackup' and 'virtnbdrestore' utils installed along with required dependecies, and currently is being built from `debian:bullseye-slim` as base.
+This image includes 'virtnbdbackup' and 'virtnbdrestore' utils installed along with required dependencies, and currently is being built from `debian:bullseye-slim` as base.

 It has been successfully tested on UnRaid v6.9.2, but should work the same on